Bhupesh-V/ugit/README.md

 - [ ] Undo `git rebase`
 - [ ] Undo `git worktree remove` (recover deleted work-tree)

-Contribute to the project by helping me with the above mentioned tasks.
+Contribute to the project by helping me with the above-mentioned tasks.

 If you have any other ideas/suggestions, do send them across. [**Hop in to ugit discussions 💬️**](https://github.com/Bhupesh-V/ugit/discussions/7)